happymongoose/iap_badger/README.md

 #### Example 1: remove advertisements from an app

 In this simple example, we will look at a program that has a single product: an item that indicates the user has paid to remove advertisements from an app.
+(For fully implemented code, see main.lua in the "example 1" directory).

 #####Including the library
 To use the library, start with the following code: